wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

    Lxxvi)  experimentUpdatededitableInGaUi    -   Text to be used as 'editableInGaUi' while updating an experiment with optional parameters.
 (Make sure to use a boolean value).

    Note  :  Make sure to delete the adWords link after each test execution.

+ 7. Make sure that GoogleAnalytics is specified as a module in ESB Connector Parent pom.

+    <module>googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/org.wso2.carbon.connector</module>

- 7. Navigate to "<ESB_CONNECTOR_HOME>/" and run the following command.
+ 8. Navigate to "<ESB_CONNECTOR_HOME>/" and run the following command.
      $ mvn clean install